 - most commonly affected is the vertebrobasilar artery: vertebrobasilar dolichoectasia (VDBE)

 - the internal carotid artery (ICA) is also at high risk to be affected

-- patients with autosomal dominant polycystic kidney disease (ADPKD) are more likely to be subject to dolichoectasia(s) ref required
+- patients with autosomal dominant polycystic kidney disease (ADPKD), Marfan Syndrome, and Ehlers-Danlos Syndrome, are more likely to be subject to dolichoectasia(s) 9

-- dolichoectasia is a possible cerebrovascular manifestation of Fabry disease ref required
+- dolichoectasia is a possible cerebrovascular manifestation of Fabry disease10.

 Internal carotid artery dolichoectasia is particularly interesting because the artery typically already contains one hairpin turn.
 Seen in an MRI as two individual arteries at this hairpin, a carotid artery dolichoectasia can progress so far as to produce a second hairpin turn and appear as three individual arteries on an MRI.
 The pathogenesis is primarily related to compression of the optic nerves at the optic chiasma.